maltanar/gemmbitserial/README.md

-# gemm-bitserial
+# gemmbitserial

-gemm-bitserial is a simple, header-only C++ library for few-bit integer matrices.
+gemmbitserial is a simple, header-only C++ library for fast multiplication of few-bit integer matrices.

+A short paper regarding the underlying operation principle can be found [here](http://www.idi.ntnu.no/~yamanu/2017-cases-wip-quantizedmm-preprint.pdf).

-It is currently under heavy development, so contributions and suggestions are welcome.
+Documentation is currently underway, and all contributions/suggestions are welcome.